 How To Exercise Your Parrot

-Most parrots like hanging upside down, climbing, and hopping around from perch to perch.
-Ensure that you provide many objects to accommodate this, like branches and perches.
+Most parrots like hanging upside down, climbing, and hopping from perch to perch.
+Ensure you provide many toys, like branches and swings, to accommodate this behavior.

-- Turn off any fans.
+- Turn off any (ceiling) fans.

 - Ensure the windows are shut.